toddeTV/gltf-type-toolkit/README.md

    export default defineConfig({
      plugins: [
-       // TODO while this list of possible plugin options is complete, better outsource them in a DEV documentation gltf({ // Plugin options are defined in: `@todde.tv/gltf-type-toolkit/src/entries/types.ts` /**
+       // TODO while this list of possible plugin options is complete, better outsource them in a own section of the README gltf({ // Plugin options are defined in: `@todde.tv/gltf-type-toolkit/src/entries/types.ts` /**
           * Module that provides an instance of a three.js GLTFLoader as the default export.